European Union (EU) exit information for UK nationals in the absence of a withdrawal agreement.

 Paying for healthcare in EU countries

-UK nationals living in, working in, or visiting the EU may find that their access to healthcare in EU Member States will change after 12 April 2019 if the UK leaves the EU without a deal.
+UK nationals living in, working in, or visiting the EU may find that their access to healthcare in EU Member States will change after the UK leaves the EU if there is no deal.
 This will depend on decisions by each country.
 However, the UK is seeking bilateral agreements to maintain healthcare rights as a top priority.
 You can find out more about healthcare abroad.

 For people visiting the EU, you should buy travel insurance to ensure you can travel safely.
-You should make sure you understand the terms and conditions of your travel insurance policy, and that the policy is sufficient to cover possible disruption.
+You should make sure you understand the terms and conditions of the travel insurance policy, and that you are happy with the level of healthcare and travel disruption cover it provides.
 The FCO has guidance on what your travel insurance policy should cover.

-If you already have travel insurance to cover your trip, your insurer should let you know if there will be any changes to the way your policy is serviced that will affect you after the UK leaves the EU.
-If you have questions about what your travel insurance policy covers, or whether the policy is sufficient to cover possible disruption, you may wish to contact your insurer.
+If you already have travel insurance to cover your trip, your insurer should let you know if there will be any changes to the way your policy is serviced after the UK leaves the EU.
+If you have questions about what your travel insurance policy covers, you may wish to contact your insurer.

 UK state pension and benefits